bitrise-io/devcenter/_articles/jp/getting-started/signing-up-to-bitrise.md

 * 1000 builds a month.
 * A maximum of 100 team members.

-Read more about the available plans on the [Pricing](https://www.bitrise.io/pricing/teams) page!"%}
+Read more about the available plans on the [Pricing](https://www.bitrise.io/pricing/teams) page! "%}

 ## Signing up with a Git provider